Snortdog/discord-bot-gpt3-template-js/README.md

 4. install openai js api

 How to Run:
-1. cd to your project directory usning command terminal
+1. cd to your project directory using command terminal
 2. type 'node bot.js'